-Despite his success in the NWA and remaining a top draw for years, it did not take long for things to go wrong during the run of ‘Handsome’ Harley Race in the WWF.
+Despite his success in the NWA and remaining a top draw for years, things did not take long to go wrong during the run of ‘Handsome’ Harley Race in the WWF.

 Read, if you dare! –> Harley Race – 10 Tales on His Tenacity and Strength

 7. Tyson Kidd (Neck)

 A former 3-time tag team champion in the WWE, Tyson Kidd had a few great years ahead of him before a catastrophic injury nearly ended his life.

 Unknowingly wrestling his last televised match the night before, Kidd wrestled Samoa Joe in a Raw dark match.
 Despite both wrestling in NXT, the two had never faced off beforehand.